celainica/Lean_GoalTree/README.md

 to run.

 ____________________________________________
-We use(modify) codes of Paperproof by lakesare, codes of Animate-lean-proofs by dwrensha, codes of Jixia by kokic.
+We use(modify) codes of Paperproof by lakesare, codes of Animate-lean-proofs by dwrensha, and codes of Jixia by kokic.